In the field of search engine optimization, there’s a tactic called “cross linking SEO”.

 4. Add the hyperlink to cross link the websites together

 Once you’ve chosen a keyword and confirmed that it’s on the webpage, the next step is to hyperlink the two websites together with that word or phrase.

-If we use the example given in step 3, then I would cross link the following keyword phrase from another website to the specific page I want to rank for the term, “how to learn SEO at home“.
+If we use the example given in step 3, then I would cross link the following keyword phrase from another website to the specific page I want to rank for the term: how to learn SEO without a website.